apple/swift-async-algorithms/Evolution/0016-mutli-producer-single-consumer-channel.md

 ## Alternatives considered

-### Provide the `onTermination` callback to the factory method
+### Provide an `onTermination` callback to the factory method

-During development of the new APIs, I first tried to provide the `onTermination` callback in the `makeStream` method.
+During development of the new APIs, I first tried to provide the `onTermination` callback in the `makeChannel` method.
 However, that showed significant usability problems in scenarios where one wants to store the source in a type and reference `self` in the `onTermination` closure at the same time; hence, I kept the current pattern of setting the `onTermination` closure on the source.